end2endzone/end2endzone-hugo/content/blog/2016-12-20-comment-afficher-un-exemple-de-toutes-les-polices-dans-microsoft-word.md

               You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA

-              **DISCLAIMER:**<br /> This software is furnished &quot;as is&quot;, without technical support, and with no warranty, express or implied, as to its usefulness for any purpose.
+              **DISCLAIMER:**<br /> This software is furnished "as is", without technical support, and with no warranty, express or implied, as to its usefulness for any purpose.

               <h1>
                 Téléchargement